-Photo 14 shows a Reflectix jacket made by Mike A. After cutting the insulation to size, the edges can be sealed using aluminum foil tape for a neat appearance, also available where these insulation products are sold.
+Photo 14 shows a Reflectix insulation jacket made by Mike A. After cutting the insulation to size, the edges can be sealed with aluminum foil tape for a neat appearance, also available where these insulation products are sold.
 To keep the jacket fastened around the cooker, use tape or Velcro fasteners in several locations, or run a bungee cord around the cooker, or clip a clothes pin on the top edge of the jacket where the two ends overlap.

 No matter which insulation you choose, to service the fuel and water pan, simply remove the insulation and set it aside, go about your business, then replace the insulation.

 For more insulation ideas, search the posts in the WSM Modifications Forum of The Virtual Weber Bulletin Board.

 If wind screens or insulation aren't your thing, try sheltering the WSM with a removable enclosure.
 A large cardboard or plastic barrel with the bottom cut out will work, or you can build a custom enclosure.

 Photos 15-17 show an enclosure built by Harry Jiles.
 I learned about Harry years ago on The BBQ Forum.
 Harry is a hard-working farmer from central Illinois who's not going to let something like a little cold weather stand between him and some mighty fine barbecue.
 Harry was kind enough to share his method for building an enclosure.

 * * *

 Photos 18-20 show an enclosure belonging to Bren Hickey of Dublin, Ireland, and was built with the help of a carpenter friend.
 Bren wanted to shelter the WSM both during use and when stored between uses.